-About Martha Bradley
+About Martha Kleinhesselink

 Martha discovered her passion for helping veterans many years ago and entered law school with the hope that she would one day use her law degree to serve veterans in some capacity.
 After working in the Veterans Clinic as a law student, Martha’s passion was solidified.
-The Thomas Fellowship provides Martha an opportunity she could not pass up.
+The Thomas Fellowship provides Martha an opportunity she felt she could not pass up.